If you have any questions about Wombat & Poss, please let me know! Here’s some information that might help you out.

 While I don’t design items to be completely zero waste (there are some amazing designers out there that manage to cut clothing and use the entire width/length of fabric), I try to use every single scrap of fabric, whether making wash cloths, bibs or hair accessories.
 Anything that is too small to make something from, I use for stuffing of soft toys and cushions.
 I even keep the trimmings of thread and use them for stuffing!
 The trimmings and ends of wool yarn I use to make funky knitted scarves and beanies.
 Nothing is discarded or sent to landfill.

 Which organisations do you support with your donations?

-I made a commitment to give monthly donations to a number of organisations that support wildlife, the environment and social justice causes.
-I currently support the following:
+I make small monthly donations to a number of organisations that support wildlife, the environment and social justice causes.
+Last year, I was thrilled my tiny business was able to donate around $1,300 to support the following:

 - Capital Scraps Compost is a Canberra-based organisation that collects food scraps from households and composts them for use in community gardens.
 I love how grass roots they are and that they use an electric bike for transport.

 - Carbon8 aims to transition Aussie farmers to regenerative agriculture and support them to rebuild the carbon (organic matter) in their soil from 1% to 8%.